sristipanth01/PowerBI-Bhoj-/README.md

 ## Steps Followed

-## Load Data into Power BI Desktop:
+### Load Data into Power BI Desktop:
 - Load your dataset (Excel/CSV/Database) into Power BI Desktop.
     Go to Home > Get Data > Excel Workbook > Select your dataset file.

 **Open Power Query Editor and Check Column Properties:**
 - Open Power Query Editor:
---Go to Home > Transform Data > Power Query Editor.
+     Go to Home > Transform Data > Power Query Editor.
 - Enable Column Properties:
---View > Enable "Column Distribution," "Column Quality," and "Column Profile."
+     View > Enable "Column Distribution," "Column Quality," and "Column Profile."

 **Ensure No Column Errors or Empty Values:**
 -Remove rows with null or blank values:
---Go to Power Query Editor > Select the column > Use the "Remove Rows" or "Replace Values" feature to handle missing or erroneous data.
+     Go to Power Query Editor > Select the column > Use the "Remove Rows" or "Replace Values" feature to handle missing or erroneous data.

 **Calculate Average Sales (Ignoring Null Values):**
 - Create a calculated column in Power BI:
---Average Sales =
+    Average Sales =
       AVERAGEX(
         FILTER(SalesTable, NOT(ISBLANK(SalesTable[SalesAmount]))),
         SalesTable[SalesAmount]
       )
   **Add Visualizations for Ratings:**
 - Add visuals:
 --Go to the "Report" view, and drag data fields into the canvas.